Last updated on : 11 Jul, 2025

 Vegetables like kale, Broccoli, radishes, and cauliflower belong to the cruciferous family.
 These foods have goitrogenic properties.
 They can reduce the production of thyroid hormones.
 It eases hyperthyroid symptoms by affecting the iodine processing in the thyroid gland.

-Peanuts are rich in protein, healthy fats.
-It is abundant in selenium and zinc, which are suitable for your thyroid.
-Peanuts also have goitrogens, which can affect your thyroid if you overeat.
+Peanuts are rich in protein and healthy fats.
+It is rich in selenium and zinc, which are essential for your thyroid health.
+Peanuts also contain goitrogens, which can affect your thyroid if you consume excessive amounts.
 So, it’s vital to enjoy peanuts in moderation.
-Ask your doctor before incorporating peanuts into your diet chart for thyroid.
+Ask your doctor before incorporating peanuts into your diet if you have a thyroid condition.

 Eating a bowl of poha is a nutritious choice for a meal.
 It contains fibre, vitamins, and healthy fats.
 Poha is low in cholesterol and calories.
-Poha, rich in fibre and selenium, is an excellent thyroid treatment food.
-Include it in different recipes as it improves thyroid function.
+Poha (flattened rice) is not a rich source of selenium.
+Selenium is more abundant in nuts (especially Brazil nuts), seafood, and seeds.

 Calcium supports bone health and regulates body functions.
-Hyperthyroidism interferes with calcium absorption leading to weak bones.
-Leafy greens, like spinach, provide essential calcium.
-Enjoy them in salads, smoothies, or cooked dishes for benefits.
+Hyperthyroidism can interfere with calcium absorption, leading to weakened bones.
+Leafy greens, such as spinach, are a rich source of essential calcium.
+Enjoy them in salads, smoothies, or cooked dishes for their benefits.

 Disclaimer